 How Fixed Rate Savings Bonds Work

-A fixed rate savings bond is a deposit account where you hand over a lump sum for a set term — one, two, three or five years are standard — and earn a guaranteed interest rate for the duration.
-The mechanics are simple, but the details matter.
+A fixed-rate savings bond is a deposit account where you hand over a lump sum for a set term — one, two, three or five years are standard — and earn a guaranteed interest rate for the duration.

 - Guaranteed rate: Your interest rate is locked at the point of opening.
-It will not change regardless of what happens to the Bank of England base rate during the term.
+It does not change regardless of what happens to the Bank of England base rate during the term.

 - No withdrawals: Your money is locked for the full term.
 Some banks allow early access with a penalty (typically 90–180 days of lost interest), but NS&I does not permit any early access whatsoever.